Photo: Diego Delso / Wikimedia Commons

 Price: €250–800/night | Location: Borgo San Jacopo 14, Oltrarno

-Lungarno Hotel is the flagship of the Ferragamo family’s Lungarno Collection — the extraordinary Arno-facing position on the Oltrarno side (directly opposite Portrait Firenze, looking back across the Arno to the Uffizi loggia and the Vasari Corridor), the extraordinary interior design (the extraordinary collection of original artworks throughout, including works by Jean Cocteau), and the excellent Il Borgo Ristorante.
+Lungarno Hotel is the flagship of the Ferragamo family’s Lungarno Collection, positioned on the Oltrarno side of the river directly opposite Portrait Firenze, looking back across the Arno to the Uffizi loggia and the Vasari Corridor.
+Its interiors include a notable collection of original artworks, among them pieces by Jean Cocteau, and the hotel’s Il Borgo Ristorante is well regarded in its own right.

 The Historic Center